 Work with one flower or one petal at a time for this step.

 With a small paintbrush, brush a very fine layer of egg white over the back and front of the flower or petal.
-Work on a plate for this step to give you more control.
+Work on a plate for this step to give yourself more control.
 You can use clean tweezers to help switch front to back.

 There are two reasons why you need to ensure you are coating with a very fine layer: